alphagov/government-service-design-manual/service-manual/phases/discovery.md

 The high-level business context will become clear, and you'll begin setting targets for [your KPIs](/service-manual/measurement).

-You'll also get a better understanding of the legacy interfaces and infrastructure you must deal with, and what existing process are in place for [replacing or decommissioning these](/service-manual/phases/retirement.html).
+You'll also get a better understanding of the legacy interfaces and infrastructure you must deal with, and what existing processes are in place for [replacing or decommissioning these](/service-manual/phases/retirement.html).

 This information is found through: